 Crystal has served the conservation and natural resource needs of New Mexico as both elected official and former director of Sierra Soil & Water Conservation District.
 Crystal recognizes ranchers and farmers to be the true guardians of our land, water, livestock & wildlife.
 She continues to advocate for responsible, multi-use of our lands and natural resources, and promoting conservation over preservation.

-Crystal invests in her community as an elected member of the Truth or Consequences School Board, where she presides as board Secretary.
-She is a long time member of Chamiza Cowbelles and Sierra County Farm & Livestock Bureau, where she currently serves as county president.
+Crystal invests in her community as an elected member of the Truth or Consequences School Board, formerly serving as board Secretary.
+She is a long time member of Chamiza Cowbelles and past president of Sierra County Farm & Livestock Bureau.

 Putting Family First